Kiytan/DDOQT/README.md

 ## Usage

 1. **View Quests**: All available quests are displayed with their details
-2. **Mark Complete**: Click the checkbox next to any quest to mark it as completed
+2. **Mark Complete**: Click the difficulty in the quest card to mark it as completed
 3. **Filter Quests**: Use the filter panel to narrow down quests by:
    - Level range (min/max)
    - Completion status (all, completed, not completed)
-   - Difficulty levels
    - Patron organizations
    - Adventure packs
 4. **Track Progress**: View your completion statistics at the top
-5. **Share Progress**: Your completion status is automatically saved in the URL - share the link to show your progress to others
+5. **Share Progress**: Your completion status is automatically saved in the URL or using the hash in the settings panel

 ## Customization